PihtaHorse/ProjectSummarizer/README.md

 While gitingest is a great web service, ProjectSummarizer runs entirely on your machine, giving you:
 - Full control.
 No uploading to external servers, unless you want to.
-- Token counting for multiple LLM models (OpenAI, Anthrophic, Google)
+- Token counting for multiple LLM models (OpenAI, Anthropic, Google)
 - Advanced filtering and ignore patterns

 Perfect for feeding codebases to LLM platforms like [Claude Projects](https://claude.ai/projects) or [ChatGPT Projects](https://chatgpt.com).